‘Telefone’ delight: Chicago rapper Noname brings hometown pride to Portland

 Of course, the irony is that despite having a moniker shrouded in anonymity, Noname (aka Fatimah Warner) has been thrust into the limelight, first with her high-profile collaborations with fellow Chicago rappers Chance the Rapper and Mick Jenkins and the release of last year’s acclaimed “Telefone.”
 On the 10-song mixtape, Noname finds beauty in nostalgia for her childhood, but does not shy from exploring darker themes: growing up poor (“When the lights was off we had to stay with cousins”) and the high murder rate of Black men and women in Chicago.

 The result is a work both personal enough to have come out of Noname’s background as a slam poet as well as ambitious and experimental in its infectiously funky production.
-It is layered with unexpected melodies and soulful harmonies that propel the album forward.
+The album is layered with unexpected melodies and soulful harmonies that propel it forward.

 Opener Ravyn Lenae, a soulful, 18-year-old singer also from Chicago’s South Side, set the tone for the show, saying that she often writes about the joy and love found in spring and summer.
 Before singing the cool, low-key “May,” she said she pictures May as being a woman, be it a mother, grandma or sister.
 While Lenae joked that she can’t really dance, she set a high bar for the headliner despite her young age.